 This is where the regulators come in.
 Existing regulations do not account for norms in data collection and usage in decision-making, for example, by means of algorithms.
 However, the standard of financial services is changing as we speak, mainly because of AI-based services.
 Some members of the roundtable stated that regulations are following the developments and therefore, is complying with the new standard as customers have the right to the highest quality products and services.

-Co-creation between regulators and financial service providers on AI-proof regulatory frameworks is essential in today’s ecosystem.
+Co-creation between regulators and financial services providers on AI-proof regulatory frameworks is essential in today’s ecosystem.

 Together, we can make a difference!